Did you know that the food we eat can affect the way we feel?

 18. Chicken liver pate

 Pâté is a great source of protein, which helps to supply the brain with oxygen.
 The recommended intake of iron is 8.7mg a day for men and 14.8mg for women with pâté containing 9.9mg per 100g.
-Iron is great for long periods spent in one place, where you can get tired as it helps to prevent fatigue and tiredness.
+Iron is great for long periods spent in one place, where you start feeling tired.

 The great thing about many of these mood boosting foods is that you’re likely to already have them stocked up in your cupboards or in your fridge at home.
 No need to step outside for a hit of happiness!